tribbloid/tribbloid.github.io/README.md

 ---
 title: Product
 layout: product
-summary: Spooky Stuff is a scalable query engine for web scraping, data mashup, and acceptance QA
+summary: SpookyStuff is a scalable query engine for web scraping, data mashup, and acceptance QA
 ---

 SpookyStuff scales up data collection by distributing web clients to many machines.

-Spooky Stuff is a scalable query engine for web scraping, data mashup, and acceptance QA, powered by Apache Spark.
+SpookyStuff is a scalable query engine for web scraping, data mashup, and acceptance QA, powered by Apache Spark.

-A more detailed blurb about Spooky Stuff, perhaps a couple of paragraphs.
+A more detailed blurb about SpookyStuff, perhaps a couple of paragraphs.
 ```

 It's Markdown and contains Yaml front-matter like `title`, `layout`, etc. (variables).